 Exporting and importing data from an Exchange Server is part of the normal routine and day to day job of any Exchange Server admin.
 Import and Export of Exchange Mailbox to PST can be for various reasons being a disaster or normal routine for the company.
 The easiest thing is importing an old PST archive into the main or a shared mailbox, or exporting a leaver or an unwanted mailbox to PST for keeping a copy of it.

-To export a mailbox to a PST from Exchange Server 2007 there is a process to have a 32-bit operating system with 32-bit Microsoft Office 2003 SP2 installation having also the Exchange Server 2007 32 bit Management Tools installed.
-There is no graphical interface to export or import in Exchange 2007 and use will have to use PowerShell to do the job.
+To export a mailbox to a PST from Exchange Server 2007, there is a process.
+You should have a 32-bit operating system with 32-bit Microsoft Office 2003 SP2 installation along with Exchange Server 2007 with Management Tools installed.
+There is no graphical interface to export or import in Exchange 2007 and user will have to use PowerShell to do the job.

 For newer Exchange Servers from 2010 to 2019 you do not have to install anything as the PowerShell cmdlets can be used natively just by opening the Exchange Management Console and running them.

 For this task, we will be using the New-MailboxExportRequest and New-MailboxImportRequest to export and import data from our Exchange Server.
 For the sake of Exchange Server 2007, the commands are slightly different as these are Export-Mailbox and Import-Mailbox.